At Their Best:

 What Type Nines say about themselves:

-- I have difficulty saying “no” and can get resentful later for agreeing to something I don’t want to do.
+- I can be surprisingly stubborn when I feel pressured to do something I don’t want to do.

 We each feel that we must show up in a certain way in the world in order to deserve love.